-If you’re a frequent bather, you could take advantage of the full tub.
-Instead of draining the bath immediately after a hot bath, leave the water to cool.
-As it cools, some of the water will evaporate into the air, humidifying the room.
+If you’re a frequent bather, take advantage of the full tub.
+Instead of draining the bath immediately afterward, leave the water to cool.
+As it cools, some water evaporates into the air, humidifying the room.

-Do you ever notice how the bathroom fills with hot steam as you’re showering?
+Do you ever notice how the bathroom fills with hot steam while you shower?
 This shouldn’t go to waste if the rest of your house is low in humidity.
 Make use of your daily hot shower and leave the door open.
 The hot steam will escape the bathroom and add moisture to the air.

-If you prefer more privacy during your shower, leave the door open after your shower.
+If you prefer more privacy, leave the door open after your shower.
 As the steam builds up during your shower, it will escape when you’ve finished.

 Water and Heat

-A simple way to slowly add some moisture to the air is by strategically placing bowls of water near heat sources.
+A simple way to slowly add moisture to the air is strategically placing water bowls near heat sources.
 Many homes have HVAC registers on the floor, making it easy to place a metal or ceramic bowl on top.
 Avoid plastic bowls, though, as they can melt.

 Add Some Flowers

-Flowers add a nice touch to any room and they can also add some moisture to the air.
-Place a few vases with flowers in your window sills and let the sun heat it during the day.
-Like the water bowls, the moisture will evaporate as it heats and therefore humidifies the room.
+Flowers add a nice touch to any room, and they can also add some moisture to the air.
+Place a few vases with flowers on your window sills and let the sun heat them during the day.
+Like the water bowls, the moisture will evaporate as it heats and humidifies the room.

 Open the Dishwasher

-Dishwashers use a significant amount of water to wash your dishes, but they also use a significant amount of energy in the drying cycle.
+Dishwashers use a significant amount of energy in the drying cycle.
 Luckily, you can save some energy while humidifying your house.

-If daily life has left you feeling stressed, an indoor fountain can help you in more than a few ways.
-Indoor fountains come in many designs as well as sizes, so it’s easy to find one that suits your style.
-These decors are often used to bring some much-needed zen into a busy home.
+If daily life has left you feeling stressed, an indoor fountain can help you in several ways.
+Indoor fountains come in many designs and sizes, so it’s easy to find one that suits your style.

 What Is Considered a Low Humidity Level?